diffblue/cbmc/COMPILING.md

 # WHAT ARCHITECTURE?

-CPROVER now needs a C++11 compliant compiler and works in the following
+CPROVER now needs a C++11 compliant compiler and is known to work in the following environments:
-environments:

 - Linux
 - MacOS X
+- Microsoft Visual Studio

+The above environments are currently tested as part of our continuous integration system.
+The environments below have been used successfully in the past, but are not actively tested:

 - Solaris 11
 - FreeBSD 11
 - Cygwin
-- Microsoft Visual Studio

 The rest of this document is split up into three parts: compilation on Linux, MacOS, Windows.
 Please read the section appropriate for your machine.